-Many of these regional differences I grew out of the diversity of people in the area.
+Many of these regional differences grew out of the diversity of people in the area.
 In Alaska, for instance, Russian descendants still follow the traditions of the Orthodox Christmas on Jan.
 7 with a procession carrying wheels trimmed with tinsel to resemble stars.

 No holiday is complete without specific foods.
 My childhood memories revolve around large family parties on Christmas Eve, the tables laden with a potluck supper brought by relatives reflecting their particular ethnic heritage.
 My cousin always made la tourtiere, a meat pie served by French Canadians after midnight Mass, originally part of reveillon.

 A typical English meal featured roast goose or turkey, plum pudding and wassail to drink.
 Waves of immigrants to America have each added their own items to that traditional holiday menu.
 Fruitcake, for example, has its origins in Ireland, while gingerbread cookies began in the Netherlands and Germany.
 Spain is notable for its marzipan and Sweden for its lussekatt buns at the festival of Santa Lucia, while mincemeat is an old English tradition.
 Feasts also are part of Kwanzaa and Hanukkah, of course.
 And no one who participates in an Italian Christmas Eve ever forgets the seven courses — with eel as one traditional offering.
-See the box at right for a list of cookbooks that will help you whip up heritage dishes for your holiday feasts.

-During the 1960s, the struggle for civil rights produced a need for a new holiday, one that would allow African-Americans to celebrate their cultural origins, history and identity.
+During the 1960s, the struggle for civil rights produced a need for a new holiday, one that would allow African Americans to celebrate their cultural origins, history and identity.
 Kwanzaa, a new tradition created by Maulana Karenga in 1966, filled that need.
-Now more than 5 million African-American families celebrate Kwanzaa, according to Ebony, and the numbers are growing.
+Now more than 5 million African American families celebrate Kwanzaa, according to Ebony, and the numbers are growing.

 From Dec.
 26 to Jan.
-1, African-Americans reflect on African traditions and values, based on harvest festivals held by several African tribes.
+1, African Americans reflect on African traditions and values, based on harvest festivals held by several African tribes.
 The word Kwanzaa comes from the Swahili phrase for “first fruits of the harvest,” with an extra a added to signify the seven days of reflection.